(image source echonetdaily)

 Perfumer Natalie Lorson

-Encre Noire is a nicely composed vetiver that I don’t wear any more.
-It has a well-defined linear feel that rotates through its range of notes rather than simply having one tone, only louder at the beginning.
+Encre Noire is a nicely designed vetiver with a beautifully-defined linear feel.
+It rotates through its range of notes rather than simply having one tone, only louder at the beginning.

 But I don’t wear it.
 Along with a few other perfumes from its era it reads as a treatise on Iso-E Super.
 I found that a number of perfumes shared the same trajectory, the same qualities or tones.
 Suspicious, I bought some Iso-E Super.